Changes to tenancy laws

 What do I need to know about residential tenancy disputes?

-Urgent tenancy disputes can be brought straight to QCAT, without the need to first attempt to resolve the dispute through the RTA.
+Urgent tenancy disputes can be brought straight to QCAT, without needing to go through RTA dispute resolution first.

 The following are considered urgent tenancy disputes: